Jtreminio98/bettensor-miner-Gemini-CLI/README.md

 This repository also contains a suite of tools for extracting and analyzing sports betting predictions from the Bettensor network.

-**Goal:** Programmatically extract and aggregate miner predictions to identify consensus betting signals.
+**Goal:** Programmatically extract and aggregate miner predictions to identify consensus betting signals, and provide a robust system for tracking the performance of manual picks.

 **Current Status:**
+- **Performance Tracking System:** A new system has been implemented to track the performance of manual picks.
+This includes scripts to automatically update results from a Sports Data API and generate detailed performance reports.
 - **Core Validator is Functional:** The validator codebase has been debugged and is operational for network interaction.
 - **Local Database is Initialized:** The `validator.db` SQLite database is successfully initialized with the correct schema.
-- **Architecture Understood:** The correct data extraction pattern has been identified:
+- **Architecture Understood:** The correct data extraction pattern has been identified.
-    1. The validator queries all miners simultaneously using a `forward()` broadcast call.
-    2. Miners respond, and the validator stores these predictions in its local `validator.db`.
-    3. Analysis scripts must query this local database to retrieve prediction data.
-- **API Limitations:** The public Bettensor API is unreliable for *discovering* games with active predictions but works well for fetching game details via a *direct ID lookup*.

 **Next Steps:**
-The immediate focus is on fixing the `test_direct_miner_query.py` script to serve as a reliable tool for live network testing and data extraction.
-This involves resolving two key errors:
+The immediate focus is on continuing to improve the reliability of the `results_updater.py` script and expanding the features of the performance reporting tools.
-1. A `RuntimeError` caused by the validator not being properly initialized before use.
-2. A `Database check error` from an incorrect column name in an SQL query.

-Once fixed, this script will be the foundation for extracting and analyzing live prediction data.

 ---